 The principal, having regard to the nature of the duties to be performed and the funding available in the school, determines the number of classroom teacher positions a school requires to deliver its educational program.

-The paraprofessional class enables the employment of people with professional expertise for fixed periods in circumstances where a registered teacher is not available.
+The paraprofessional class enables the employment of people with professional expertise for fixed periods in circumstances where a suitable registered teacher is not available.
 Paraprofessionals will provide professional expertise in particular areas of the curriculum.

 The paraprofessional class comprises two classification levels each with two salary ranges: